12 Ways To Scale Your Business

-- Use emotions, tell your audience how this lead generator will inspire them, or make them better at their life or job, etc.
+- Use emotions, tell your audience how this lead magnet will inspire them, or make them better at their life or job, etc.

 - Ask yourself, “How will this download make your target audience’s life easier?
 Or how it make their life more efficient?”
 Then spell it out in words that they use.

-- Finally, show your target audience proof.
-What have others accomplished by using this Lead Generator?
+- Finally, show your target audience social proof.
+What have others accomplished by using this lead magnet?
 What have others said about your program or business?

 On top of paid traffic, it’s also a good idea to…